cube-js/cube/README.md

 - __Cube.js Javascript Client.__ It provides idempotent long polling API which guarantees analytic query results delivery without request time frame limitations and tolerant to connectivity issues.
 - __Cube.js React.__ React wrapper for Cube.js API.

+## Why Cube.js?

+If you are building your own business intelligence tool or customer-facing analytics most probably you'll face following problems:

+1. __Performance.__ Most of effort time in modern analytics software development is spent to provide adequate time to insight.
+In the world where every company data is a big data writing just SQL query to get insight isn't enough anymore.
+2. __SQL code organization.__ Modelling even a dozen of metrics with a dozen of dimensions using pure SQL queries sooner or later becomes a maintenance nightmare which ends up in building modelling framework.
+3. __Infrastructure.__ Key components every production-ready analytics solution requires: analytic SQL generation, query results caching and execution orchestration, data pre-aggregation, security, API for query results fetch, and visualization.

+Cube.js has necessary infrastructure for every analytic application that heavily relies on its caching and pre-aggregation layer to provide several minutes raw data to insight delay and sub second API response times on a trillion data point scale.

 ## Contents